Engineering-Research-and-Development/iotagent-opcua/README.md

 Before launching the Agent you must install Orion Context Broker (Be aware to choose the correct version, please use _orion_ if it's needed to test the Agent with NGSI v2 otherwise use _orion-ld_ in case of NGSI-ld test.) and a OPC UA Server.
-After that you must tell the Agent how to interact with these components by using config.properties file.
+After that you must tell the Agent how to interact with these components by using config.js file.
 Once configuration is complete you can execute these commands to run the Agent.

 ```console